-Once you understand how it works, the next step in the process is creating killer content.
-Some users start livestreaming to simply have a chat with followers, but this isn’t the best approach for brands.
+Once you understand how it works, the next step in the process is creating amazing content.
+Some users start live streaming to simply have a chat with followers, but this isn’t the best approach for brands.
 It’s important to consider both your brand DNA and your audience.
-In a recent study, 80% of respondents said they would rather watch live video from a brand than read a blog or in-feed social post.
+In a joint study with New York Magazine and Livestream, 80% of respondents said they would rather watch live video from a brand than read a blog or in-feed social post.
 This is a chance to bring some of that static content to life for up to an hour.

 For Fresh, going live was a new frontier, and they dove in head first.
-After a few experiments with influencers and the brand’s founders, they noticed a drop off of viewers when the stream wasn’t centered around a particular activity.
+After a few experiments with influencers and the brand’s founders, they noticed a drop off in viewers when the stream wasn’t centered around a particular activity.
 An enticing CTA and value-focused experience has been essential to drawing an audience.
 It may be tempting to use Live as an advertising platform — but investing in a subtle approach and building an engaged digital community will likely see greater ROI.

 If you aren’t sure where to start, try these prompts from Instagram Business:

-The good news is: Instagram is working hard to increase functionality of live features and help brands reach more people.
+The good news is: Instagram is working hard to increase the functionality of live features and help brands reach more people.
 Their latest update allows users to watch live streams from a desktop, which means you can now cross-promote with a URL on different channels instead of driving your audience to the app.
-With many confined to their homes, personal desktop and laptop access is increasing, so this is an easy way to capitalize on that computer use.
-They’re also developing an IGTV button for seamless content transfer, expanding the potential audience even further.

 Let’s face it: the biggest risk with live video is your reputation.
 A lot can go wrong in real time and marketers work hard to cultivate a polished appearance on social.
-But in the midst of a global pandemic, people are looking beyond the surface to support brands that show their humanity.
 Take the time to prepare and if something unexpected happens, be honest and do your best to laugh it off with your audience.
 Remind them that you’re in this together and you’ll come out of this with strong, long-lasting relationships.